mjg042/BehavioralCloning/README.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The model.py and utils.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 24 and 64 (model.py lines 58-73)
+My model consists of a convolution neural network with mulitple filter sizes and depths between 24 and 64 (model.py lines 40-55)

-The model includes several ELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 59).
+The model includes several ELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 41).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 67).
+The model contains a dropout layer in order to reduce overfitting (model.py lines 49).

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 I combined the images from the easy track and the difficult track into one directory.
+I also trained for as few epochs as possible to avoid overfitting.
+Batch sizes (100) and sample sizes (1000) were also kept fairly low to avoid overfitting.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator to be sure that the vehicle could stay on the track.
 The simulator runs on the easy track were pretty good.
 The simulator run on the difficult track eventually went off the track, but was much better than my earlier runs!
 I think if I added more simulator runs from the difficult track to the training data my autonomous runs on the difficult track would have been better.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 87).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 69).

 #### 4. Appropriate training data